cehbab/mono-to-stereo/README.md

 # mono-to-stereo

-**No longer maintained:** If you want further support you should look at [one of the forks](https://github.com/ToadKing/mono-to-stereo/forks).

 Takes a mono input and renders it as if it was an interleaved stereo input.
 Works on MS2109 capture devices where the audio input is a 96khz mono stream but in actuality is a 48khz stereo stream with the first left channel sample missing.
 In order to support this device better, accounting for this